esminc/operate_do/README.md

 `OperateDo.write` uses `OperateDo::Logger` is a wrapper of Ruby's Logger by default.

-You can create your custome logger and use it by setting.
+You can create your custom logger and use it by setting.

-Your custome logger class expect and implements `flush!` method.
+Your custom logger class expect and implements `flush!` method.
-`flush!` method recive array of `OperateDo::Message`.
+`flush!` method receive array of `OperateDo::Message`.
 A logger class is expected to implement `flush!` method.
 This method receives an array of `OperateDo::Message`.

 ```ruby